aukspot/dles/README.md

 ### Planned

-- Option for a more compact view of dles list.
+- Option for a more compact view.
 - Option to hide/show given dles.
 - Ability to randomly choose `n` dles from the filtered dles.
 - URL parameters: